equinix-labs/terraform-equinix-fabric-connection/README.md

 └────────────────┘                                 └────────────────────┘
 ```

+> **NOTE:**
 Setting Up an Equinix Fabric connection requires combine and configure several parameters depending on the origin and destination types.
-It also requires configuration on the platform of the service to which you are connecting, such as creating an Interconnect Attachment in Google Cloud platform, or approving a Direct Connect request in AWS.
+It also requires configuration in the platform of the service you are connecting to, such as creating an Interconnect Attachment in Google Cloud platform, or approving a Direct Connect request in AWS.
 Although this module can be used directly, it is intended to be consumed by other service-specific modules to abstract you from this process and to include also all the necessary configuration on the target platform.

 ### Usage